medivhna/TF_Face_Toolbox/README.md

 Results on mainstream face recognition benchmarks are coming soon.

-\* As far as we know, our code is the first A-softmax loss implementation in TensorFlow.
-We can reproduce the experiment on SphereFace-20  with LFW accuracy **99.20%**
+\* As far as we know, our code is the first A-softmax loss implementation in TensorFlow. @shangwenxiang reproduced the LFW accuracy **99.4%** on SphereFaceNet-20 with this implementation.

 ## Usage
 For training: